nathaneastwood/fablore/src/flavour/07-uprising.md

 With the war of the Monarchs raging on, we need every bit of knowledge we can find to hold back the Shadows.

 #### Stoke the Flames - (UPR100)
-For some Volcai, honour is nothing compared to the sweet taste of vengence.
+For some Volcai, honour is nothing compared to the sweet taste of vengeance.

 #### Sweeping Blow - (UPR030)
 The illusionists of the Ash Plains can quickly turn home ground to their advantage.